mfaani/code-challenges/Tips and Notes/Cracking/readme.md

 ## Mistakes:
  - Ziyad mandan.
 Agar jaye pishraft kam shode, narazi hasti, bayad beri...
  - Being less humble as I grow technically
+ - Every team, manager, team lead is different.
+It's wrong to desire them to match yours.
+Same for them.
+You should find some middle ground.
+Often their initial weaknesses may turn into their strenghts...
  - In every team you enter, try to find the **problem-solver** of the team.
 Don't discuss issues with the problem-creator.
  - Trying to do a big ticket all in one go.
 Not breaking it down.
  - Don't be **shy** to ask in a Public channel.
 It's often better because you'll hear mutliple views and get to a consensus sooner.
 Especially that you're working in parallel with Android.